Hosting and bandwidth provided by MacHost.

 I have an iMac G5/2.1 20-Inch "iSight" and purchased a Mac mini "Core Solo" 1.5.
 I've connected the Mac mini to the television and want to stream video that I have stored on my iMac to the Mac mini.
 The podcast videos that I've downloaded will stream but shows and movies that I've ripped from my DVD collection won't.
 They play on the iMac and will play on the Mac mini as well if I transfer them using a thumbdrive, but I can't get them to stream using Bonjour.
 I don't know what I'm doing wrong.
-How can I get all my shows and movies to stream from an iMac to a Mac mini "Core" through Front Row?
+How can I get all my shows and movies to stream from an iMac to an Intel Mac mini through Front Row?

 For readers who may not be familiar with Front Row and Bonjour, Apple defines Front Row as software that allows you to "enjoy your music, photos and videos from across the room and even across the house with the Front Row media experience and Apple Remote."